 A degree in business, marketing, or finance would equip you well for this role.
 Or you might want to study film production as a route in.
-Have a look at ScreenSkills’ list of recommended courses and select ones in film and courses that cover the marketing and distribution side of the process.
-We recognise courses with our Tick award where they offer training in the relevant fields, dedicate time to building a portfolio, and have strong links with the film and TV drama industries.
+Have a look at ScreenSkills’ list of recommended courses in film and TV and courses that cover the marketing and distribution side of the process.
+We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film and TV industries.

 Look for a job: